ARTICLE I: MEMBERSHIP

 Section 2.
 The LIRRCC shall study, investigate, monitor, and make recommendations with respect to the maintenance, operation and fares of the Long Island Rail Road (LIRR).

 Section 3.
 The LIRRCC shall study and investigate all aspects of the day to day operation of the LIRR, monitor its performance and recommend changes to improve the efficiency of its operation.

 Section 4.
-The LIRRCC shall study and investigate methods for promoting the use of public transportation in Nassau and Suffolk Counties.
+The LIRRCC shall study and investigate methods for promoting the use of public transportation in Nassau, Suffolk, Queens, and Kings Counties.

 Section 5.
 The LIRRCC may request and shall receive from any department, division, board, bureau, commission, agency, public authority of the state or any political subdivision thereof such assistance and data as it requests to enable it to properly carry out its activities for the purposes set forth.